fluentlabs-xyz/wazero/RATIONALE.md

 exports are not required to be contained to a "_start" function invocation.
 Finally, the "__indirect_function_table" export is also not enforced.

-The reason for the exceptions are that implementations aren't following the rules.
+The reason for the exceptions is that implementations aren't following the rules.
 For example, TinyGo doesn't export "__indirect_function_table", so crashing on this would make wazero unable to run TinyGo modules.
 Similarly, modules loaded by wapc-go don't always define a "_start" function.
 Since "snapshot-01" is not a proper version, and certainly not a W3C recommendation, there's no sense in breaking users over matters like this.